 This Lake Superior photography workshop combines classroom time with field-work and a final review.
-You’ll learn photography techniques for capturing waterfalls.
 There’s plenty of time for one-on-one instruction with the small group size.

 The photography workshop officially begins at noon with a slideshow and lecture about camera control, composition and the recommended filters.
-For participants arriving Tuesday night, an optional sunrise session on Lake Superior is available and highly recommended.
-After the slideshow, we’ll head out to photograph the area while practicing using polarizers and neutral density filters.
+For participants arriving Thursday night, an optional sunrise session on Lake Superior is available and highly recommended.
+After the slideshow, we’ll head out to photograph sunset while practicing using polarizers and neutral density filters.

-Day 5 (Sunday): Sunrise to noon with an afternoon feedback session
+Day 3: Sunrise to 1pm with an afternoon feedback session

 We start on Lake Superior for the sunrise and after breakfast, we meet up for an image review in the classroom.
 You’ll share your five images with the classroom and receive honest and support feedback and tips on how to process the images.

 Level of Physical Difficulty